morningstarxcdcode/s3mini/README.md

 if (!objectExists) {
   // put/upload the object, content can be a string or Buffer
-  // to add object into "folder", use "folder/filename.txt" as key const resp: Response = await s3client.putObject(smallObjectKey, smallObjectContent);
+  // to add object into "folder", use "folder/filename.txt" as key
+  // Third argument is optional, it can be used to set content type ... default is 'application/octet-stream' const resp: Response = await s3client.putObject(smallObjectKey, smallObjectContent);
+  // example with content type:
+  // const resp: Response = await s3client.putObject(smallObjectKey, smallObjectContent, 'image/png');
   // you can also get etag via getEtag method
   // const etag: string = await s3client.getEtag(smallObjectKey);
   etag = sanitizeETag(resp.headers.get('etag'));